csdms/ivy/lessons/git/git-collaborative-project.md

 ```

 Alternately,
-we can use the `git branch` command to see the current and availale branches:
+we can use the `git branch` command to see the current and available branches:
 ```
 $ git branch
 * main